-Opinion is somewhat divided over this issue on the internet and among owners in general.
-If you do some research online you are likely to find people coming down on both sides of the debate.
+The opinion is somewhat divided over this issue on the internet and among owners.
+If you do some research online, you will likely find people coming down on both sides of the debate.

-One of the first things to bear in mind here is that a Cockapoo will tend to need a bit of grooming time from you, to keep his hair nice and clean and to stop it from getting matted.
-This isn’t likely to be a huge job but it is worth taking into account.
+One of the first things to bear in mind here is that a Cockapoo will need a bit of grooming time from you to keep his hair nice and clean and stop it from getting matted.
+This isn’t likely a tremendous job, but it is worth considering.

-While Pugs don’t run the risk of getting matted hair like Cockapoos, they do have other issues that you need to know about.
-For a start, you will need to clean their facial folds fairly regularly.
-How often you do this will really depend upon the individual dog.
+While Pugs don’t risk getting matted hair like Cockapoos, they do have other issues you need to know about.
+For a start, you will need to clean their facial folds regularly.
+How often you do this will depend upon the individual dog.

-You will also need to groom a Pug, although in this case it is to try and help reduce the amount of hairs that they shed around the house rather than because of the risk of matting.
+You will also need to groom a Pug, although in this case, it is to try and help reduce the number of hairs they shed around the house rather than because of the risk of matting.
 In addition, you will probably need to cut his nails fairly regularly too.

 Amount of Shedding

 As mentioned earlier, Pugs are heavy shedders.
-If you have someone at home who is allergic to dogs – or if you simply don’t want a lot of hairs lying around – then this isn’t the best choice of pooch for you.
+If you have someone at home who is allergic to dogs – or if you simply don’t want a lot of hairs lying around – this isn’t the best choice of dog for you.

 When it comes to Cockapoos, they are light shedders who shouldn’t cause you too many problems in this respect.
-Having said that, each dog is different, so it is worth checking out his coat and asking the breeder for his opinion as well.
+Each dog is different, so it is worth checking out his coat and asking the breeder for his opinion.

 Getting Him Trained

-Pugs have a reputation for being more difficult to train, with some having a stubborn streak that makes life more difficult for their owners.
+Pugs are more challenging to train, with some having a stubborn streak that makes life more difficult for their owners.
 Indeed, house training a Pug can take up to a year for someone who isn’t a particularly experienced dog owner.

 As a Watchdog

-To be fair, neither of these dogs is going to defend you against an intruder.
+To be fair, neither of these dogs will defend you against an intruder.
 They are cute and lovable little creatures rather than fierce guard dogs.

-Having said that, either breed can make a good watchdog, as they will bark to let you know if they identify any strangers around the house.
-The Pug has a slightly stronger reputation in this respect but there isn’t really much in it at all.
+Either breed can make a good watchdog, as they will bark to let you know if they identify any strangers around the house.
+The Pug has a slightly stronger reputation in this respect, but there isn’t much in it.

 Getting Enough Exercise

-If you want a dog that you can go out for runs and walks with then the Cockapoo wins hands downs.
-Alternatively, if you want a companion dog that doesn’t need much exercise then you may be tempted to go for a Pug instead.
+If you want a dog that you can go out for runs and walks with then the Cockapoo wins, hands down.
+Alternatively, if you want a companion dog that doesn’t need much exercise, you may be tempted to go for a Pug instead.

-A Cockapoo will need a lot more exercise than a Pug, who is more of an indoor dog.
-This is arguably the most important point of all, as you need to find a pooch who will fit in with your lifestyle and enjoy life in the same way as your family.
+A Cockapoo will need a lot more exercise than a Pug, which is more of an indoor dog.
+This is arguably the most important point, as you need to find a dog who will fit in with your lifestyle and enjoy life the same way as your family.

 How Well They Adapt